AriajSarkar/crabgraph/README.md

 **This library is NOT yet audited by third-party cryptographic experts.
 While it uses audited primitives (RustCrypto, dalek-cryptography), mistakes in composition can still lead to vulnerabilities.
 DO NOT use in production without a professional security audit.**

+**Note**: The optional `rsa-support` feature has a known vulnerability (RUSTSEC-2023-0071 - Marvin timing attack).
+Use Ed25519/X25519 instead.

 For security issues, please see [SECURITY.md](SECURITY.md).

 ## ✨ Features